JohannesKonings/JohannesKonings.github.io/_posts/2020-10-19-example_react_average_of_items_in_different_arrays.md

 # Overview

 The data basis are three fruit baskets with different kinds of fruits an the number ot items in the basket.
-With a React webpage the severla baskets can be choosed and the average of the items will be calculated.
+With a React webpage the several baskets can be choosed and the average of the items will be calculated.

 ```json
 const fruitBaskets = [